Seeking the Elusive Top Selling Handmade Crafts

 - Scarcity always sells.
 Create a limited edition set of items and state in promotional material that you will not repeat that limited edition again.

 - Added value always sells.
 Add creative extras, like a nicely framed story, a certificate of authenticity or a DVD telling how the craft came about.

 - Personalized crafts make popular handmade items that sell well.
 When possible, charge an extra amount and add personal names to a craft item.

 - Color always sells.
 In fact, even throughout all the other parts that go into best selling crafts, color is the secret sauce.
 I wove scarves to sell in my gallery near Santa Fe, NM.
 Over the months, I kept track of what colors sold and listened when customers made requests.
 A scarf is just a scarf.
 But the colors I used made them extraordinary and best sellers in the gallery.
 If you don’t have any training in color theory, get some.
 You can find live classes on color theory at craft schools or Fiber Artist’s Guide to Color or this one from Mary Tafoya

 There is another factor that’s difficult to quantify, but critical to achieving success selling handmade items.
 Make things you love making and apply the tips above to boost your sales.
 It’s the love of what you do that propels growth, both financially and in fulfillment.
 Then, keep your success a secret!
 Most of the top handmade sellers do.

 Easy Crafts That Sell Well

-Here is a fun video on some easy crafts that sell well.
+Here is a fun video on some easy popular handmade items that sell well.
 Just remember all the above issues like where are the items going to sell, what time of year, what kind of fair or event and who is your audience.

-How to launch your own woodworking business for under $1,000 and make $90,000 to $150,000 a year from easy crafts that sell well.
+How to launch your own woodworking business for under $1,000 and make $90,000 to $150,000 a year from popular handmade items that sell well.
 As seen on TV, Yahoo, AOL, Entrepreneur, CNN, USA Today and more.